 Stay empowered, read more :

 Don't miss an episode!
-Subscribe to our podcast: iTunes | Stitcher | Spotify In this episode we talk with Evidence Based Birth® Childbirth Class graduate, Leah Bergman about her experiences navigating a recommended 38-week induction due to a diagnosis of...
+Subscribe to our podcast: iTunes | Stitcher | Spotify In this episode of the EBB podcast, we talk with Cheyenne Varner, the founder of The Educated Birth, about intersectional reproductive health and the importance of birth education to be...